abhis-hek/TinDog/README.md

-This is 1st update of this project.
+# Frontend Technologies :
+This website is purly based on HTML and CSS